Zhieeadie/PyPad/CONTRIBUTING.md

 - **Attribution**: Acknowledge the original authors and contributors in your code or documentation changes.

-- **Licensing**: PyPad is released under the [BSD 2-Clause Clause License](https://github.com/Zhieeadie/PyPad/blob/main/LICENSE).
+- **Licensing**: PyPad is released under the [BSD 2-Clause License](https://github.com/Zhieeadie/PyPad/blob/main/LICENSE).
 Ensure that your contributions comply with the license terms.

 We appreciate your dedication to improving PyPad!
 Together, let's create an exceptional Python notepad for developers worldwide.